BiaPyX/BiaPy-doc/source/get_started/faq.rst

 FAQ & Troubleshooting
 ---------------------

-The `Image.sc Forum <https://forum.image.sc/>`__ is the main discussion channel for BiaPy, hence we recommend to use it for any question or curisity related to it.
+The `Image.sc Forum <https://forum.image.sc/>`__ is the main discussion channel for BiaPy, hence we recommend to use it for any question or curiosity related to it.
 Use a tag such as ``biapy`` so we can go through your questions.
 Try to find out if the issue you are having has already been discussed or solved by other people.
 If not, feel free to create a new topic (please provide a clear and concise description to understand and ideally reproduce the issue you're having).

 Installation
 ~~~~~~~~~~~~